 The New Taiwan Dollar (NTD) is the official currency in Taiwan.
 The one-dollar, five-dollar, ten-dollar, twenty-dollar, and fifty-dollar coins, and the one-hundred, two-hundred, five-hundred, one-thousand, and two-thousand-dollar notes are legal tender.
 However, the twenty-dollar coin and the two-hundred and two thousand NTD notes are rarely seen in circulation.

-Each foreign visitor may bring up to NT$100,000, RMB$20,000, and US$10,000 into or out of Taiwan, and is required to declare amounts in excess of the above threshold to the Customs Authority when entering or departing Taiwan.
+Each foreign visitor may bring up to NT$100,000, RMB$20,000, and US$10,000 into or out of Taiwan, and is required to declare amounts above that threshold to the Customs Authority when entering or departing Taiwan.
 Foreign currency can be exchanged at the airport as well as at authorized banks and hotels.
 As of February 2021, there were over 3,464 bank branches in Taiwan authorized to conduct foreign exchange.

-Internationally recognized credit cards are accepted in most hotels, many restaurants, and many shops, but an international transaction fee of 1.5% is applied to the transaction value.
-There are approximately 31,597 automated teller machines (ATMs) throughout Taiwan, most of which participate in international ATM networks and can be found at banks, convenience stores, department stores, and MRT stations.
+Internationally recognized credit cards are accepted in most hotels, many restaurants, and many shops, but an international transaction fee of 1.5 percent is applied to the transaction value.
+There are approximately 32,388 automated teller machines (ATMs) throughout Taiwan, most of which participate in international ATM networks and can be found at banks, convenience stores, department stores, and MRT stations.
 Line Pay and Google Pay are widely accepted, but only if they are linked to a local bank account.
-Apple Pay is also accepted if it is linked to a U.S. credit card, however the international credit card transaction fee of 1.5% still applies.
+Apple Pay is also accepted if it is linked to a U.S. credit card, however the international credit card transaction fee of 1.5 percent still applies.

 Like the United States, Taiwan uses an electric current of 110 volts at 60 cycles.
 Appliances from Europe, Australia, or Southeast Asia will require an adaptor and may require a transformer depending on the electric device.
 Some buildings have 220-volt outlets for the use of air conditioners.